gwoosoft/RestaurantsAPI/README.md

 - CDK has only Lambda stack that allows Lambda to access to DynamoDB, APIGateway, and Elastic Search.
 - The Lambda hander has a customized APIGatewayProxyResponseEvent handler that is used for routing different API endpoint(API Gateway resource)
    - Eventually will create another Lambda endpoints when there are more microservices
    - GET
-      - /getAllCuisines : Take all the cuisines available in NYC
+      - /getAllCuisines?maxNum={Integer}&lastEvaluatedKey={String}: Take all the cuisines available in NYC, it has pagination and lastEvaluatedKey response with Base64 encoded
-      - /getTopRestaurantsBasedOnRating : Take all the restaurants equal or above the given rating
+      - /getTopRestaurantsBasedOnRating?maxNum={Integer}&lastEvaluatedKey={String}&rating={String} : Take all the restaurants equal or above the given rating, it has pagination and lastEvaluatedKey response with Base64 encoded

 **Updates**